opendocsg/slw-judgments-backfill/2016_SGHC_272/report.md

 62     Although the accused gave evidence that, on the two previous occasions he delivered drugs, the nature of the drugs were “not so serious”, this has no bearing on the present case.
 It is not the accused’s contention that, because he had carried less serious drugs on previous occasions, he believed on 24 March 2014 that he was carrying drugs of a similar nature.
 He denies having known that he was carrying drugs at all, and is thus in no position to offer any evidence to rebut the presumption under s 18(2) of the MDA once he fails to rebut the presumption under s 21.

 63     Nonetheless, I would add for completeness that even if the accused were to make such an argument, it could not succeed given the circumstances.
 The accused’s evidence concerning the two previous occasions he delivered drugs was that he did not know what type of drugs he was carrying, he relied on assurances given by Ganesh that the drugs were “not so serious”, and he did not take any steps himself to find out the nature of the drugs he was asked to deliver.
-As the court put it in _Public Prosecutor v Lisa Ismaniar_ [2015] SGHC 177 (“ _Lisa Ismaniar_ ”) at [19]:
+As the court put it in _Public Prosecutor v Lisa Ismaniar_ <span class="citation">[2015] SGHC 177</span> (“ _Lisa Ismaniar_ ”) at [19]:

  If it is shown that a person could and ought to have checked but intentionally did not, the inference must be that she either knew what it was or feared what she might find should she check.
 In either case, she cannot then argue that the legal presumptions have been rebutted.
 The presumptions can only be rebutted by reasonable evidence that the accused did not know that she was carrying [the drug in question].